Wake-on-LAN: Microsoft Windows

 Newer versions of Microsoft Windows integrate WoL functionality into the Device Manager.
-This is available in the Power Management tab of each network device's driver properties.
-For full support of a device's WoL capabilities (such as the ability to wake from an ACPI S5 power off state), installation of the full driver suite from the network device manufacturer may be necessary, rather than the bare driver provided by Microsoft or the computer manufacturer.
+This is available in the power management tab of each network device's driver properties.
+For full support of a device's WoL capabilities (such as the ability to wake from an ACPI S5 power-off state), installation of the full driver suite from the network device manufacturer may be necessary, rather than the bare driver provided by Microsoft or the computer manufacturer.
 In most cases correct BIOS/UEFI configuration is also required for WoL to function.

-The ability to wake from a hybrid shutdown state (S4) (aka Fast Startup) or a soft powered-off state (S5) is unsupported in Windows 8 and above, and Windows Server 2012 and above.
-This is because of a change in the OS behavior which causes network adapters to be explicitly not armed for WoL when shutdown to these states occurs.
-WOL from a non-hybrid hibernation state (S4) (i.e. when a user explicitly requests hibernation) or a sleep state (S3) is supported.
+The ability to wake from hybrid sleep is not officially supported in Windows.
+This is because of a change in the OS behavior which causes network adapters to be explicitly not armed for WoL when shutdown to these states occurs, so that those adapters don't consume power in what appears to the user to be a shutdown state, even though the system is just hibernating.
+WoL from a non-hybrid hibernation state when a user explicitly requests hibernation or a sleep state is supported.
 However, some hardware will enable WoL from states that are unsupported by Windows.

-Mac hardware (OS X)
+Mac hardware and macOS

 Modern Mac hardware supports WoL functionality when the computer is in a sleep state, but it is not possible to wake up a Mac computer from a powered-off state.

-The feature is controlled via the OS X System Preferences Energy Saver panel, in the Options tab.
+Mac OS X Snow Leopard and later support WoL, which is called Wake on Demand.
+On laptops, the feature is controlled via the macOS System Settings Battery panel, in the Options pop-up window.
+The Wake for network access item can be set to "Always", "Only on Power Adapter", or "Never"; "Always" enables Wake-on-LAN even when on battery power, but "Only on Power Adapter" enables it only when connected to a power supply.
+On desktops, the feature is controlled via the System Settings Energy Saver panel.
 Marking the Wake for network access checkbox enables Wake-on-LAN.
 It can also be configured through the terminal using the pmset womp (wake on magic packet) command.

-Apple's Apple Remote Desktop client management system can be used to send Wake-on-LAN packets, but there are also freeware and shareware Mac OS X applications available.
+The Apple Remote Desktop client management system can be used to send Wake-on-LAN packets, but there are also freeware and shareware macOS applications available.
+A mechanism called Bonjour Sleep Proxy, provided by Apple AirPort access points and Apple TVs, allows other machines on a LAN to cause a WoL packet to be sent to a host when that machine accesses one of the host's shared resources.

-On Mac OS X Snow Leopard and later, the service is called Wake on Demand or Bonjour Sleep Proxy and is synonymous with the Sleep Proxy Service.
-It comes enabled out of the box, but in previous versions of the operating system, the service needs to be enabled under the Energy Saver pane of System Preferences.
-The network interface card may allow the service to function only on Wi‑Fi, only on Ethernet, or both.

 Linux

-Wake-on-LAN support may be changed using a subfunction of the ethtool command.
+Wake-on-LAN support may be changed using a subfunction of the ethtool command, for example: